All Products

 A domain name cannot be modified after registration.

-If you registered a domain name with a spelling error, you cannot undo the registration or edit the name to correct it.
+If you registered a domain name with a typo, you cannot correct or undo the registration.

 • Solution: Register a new domain name with the correct spelling.
 Allow the incorrect domain name to expire by disabling auto-renewal.